List of Westworld characters: Bernard Lowe

 Bernard Lowe is portrayed by Jeffrey Wright.
 He is the head of the Westworld Programming Division and creator of artificial people.
 Later in the plot, he is revealed to be a host under Ford's control, made in the image of Westworld's co-creator, Arnold Weber, and based on Ford's and Dolores' memories of him.
 "Bernard Lowe" is an anagram of "Arnold Weber".
 He plays a key role in season 2 when he is interrogated by QA, Delos' security team.
 Bernard discovers Delos' practice of scanning guests' minds to try and recreate their consciousness.
 He enters the Cradle, a repository of all host personalities that is intended as a backup and finds Ford's consciousness residing there.
 Ford takes over Bernard's mind to carry out his plan to rescue the hosts.
 Realising Ford's intentions, Bernard deliberately scrambles his own memories to slow QA down and allow the plan to succeed.
 Dolores later kills him and smuggles his pearl out of the park.
 She creates a new body for him and tells Bernard that they need each other to prevent each other from going too far.
+Bernard accesses the Sublime to find a way to defeat Dolores in Hale's body, emerging from it in season 4 with realization that the only way to stop her requires his death.